Department: Dean's Office

 Office: N520 North Business College Complex

-Professor Gupta's research focuses on corporate and individual tax policy issues.
+Gupta’s research focuses on corporate and individual tax policy issues.
 He has written extensively on corporate tax burdens, corporate responses to changes in tax incentives, and the interaction of taxes and financial reporting.
-He has published in leading tax and accounting journals including the National Tax Journal, the Journal of the American Taxation Association, The Accounting Review, the Journal of Accounting and Economics, the Journal of Law and Economics, and Tax Notes.
-His research on the political economy of corporate taxation and state corporate tax issues has been cited in the media, court cases, and at public policy forums.
+He has published in leading tax and accounting journals including the National Tax Journal, the Journal of the American Taxation Association, the Accounting Review, the Journal of Accounting and Economics, the Journal of Law and Economics, and Tax Notes.
+His research on the political economy of corporate taxation and state corporate tax issues has been cited in the media, in court cases, and at public policy forums.
 Based on downloads and citations of his research, he ranks in the top two percent of all authors in the Social Science Research Network (SSRN).
 He is currently an expert witness for a state department of revenue.

 Corporate and individual taxpayer policy issues; State and local taxation; Financial reporting of taxation; Political economy effects of taxation.

 - Sanjay Gupta, Lillian Mills, Erin Towery (forthcoming).
 “The

 Effect of Mandatory Financial Statement Disclosures of Tax Uncertainty on Tax